wikicrafter/Mytxt/Programming/algorithmsDef.md

 * Greedy Algorithms: Prim's, Kruskal's, Dijkstra's

 In general it depends on what kind of problem we are trying to solve and what our constraints are, as different algorithms have different time and space complexity, as well as different trade-offs between the two.

+---

+## 🚀 Keep This Project Going

+Creating comprehensive guides like this takes time, research, and lots of coffee! ☕

+**Here's how you can help:**

+🌟 **Star this repository** - It's free and helps others find these guides
+💝 **[Support on Ko-fi](https://ko-fi.com/gigaa)** - Buy me a coffee (or energy drink!) to fuel more content
+👤 **Follow on GitHub** - Be the first to know about new guides and updates

+*Every star, every coffee, every follow makes a difference.
+Thank you for your support!* 🙏✨